danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0102 (en).md

 "Whatever.
 So, do you know this thing?
 Do you know how to beat it?"
 Dash asked, slightly bewildered by Twilight’s enthusiasm.

 "Yes, but it’s better if I explain it with the others.
-Besides… I don’t see Vainilla.
+Besides… I don’t see Vanilla.
 Do you spot him anywhere, Rainbow?"
 Twilight asked, her gaze turning serious as she scanned the horizon.

 "Nope.
 He might be hiding behind that giant cocatriz.
 But that’d be way too convenient," Dash replied, glaring warily toward the imposing creature.